 Nate Pritchard is the Watershed Specialist and Agricultural Technician for Northampton County Conservation District.
 Prior to joining the conservation district, Nate worked for approximately 8 years for an environmental consulting firm doing site investigation and remediation throughout the Mid-Atlantic region, carrying out brownfield remediation, geotechnical sampling, and work related to the natural gas industry in Pennsylvania.
 He holds a B.A. in Geosciences from Franklin & Marshall College in Lancaster, PA

 Gerald Mistal is a Master Watershed Steward and Wildlands Conservancy’s 2013 Volunteer of the Year.
 He enjoys hiking and kayaking, and dreams of thru-hiking the Appalachian Trail.
 His wife prefers day hikes.

-Jim is a founding member of WCLV and served as secretary from its origins in 2010 to 2017.
+Jim is a founding member of WCLV and serves as secretary of the organization.
 From 2008 to 2015, he was the watershed specialist with the Northampton County Conservation District.
 Since 2015, Jim works as the recreation specialist with the Northampton County Division of Parks & Recreation.
 He enjoys birding, kayaking, exploring nature and spending time with family in the North Carolina Outer Banks.